JentleJoe/old-alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4. Function that prints the numbers, from 0 to 9, followed by a new line using _putchar

 5. Function that prints 10 times the numbers, from 0 to 14, followed by a new line

+6. Program that draws a straight line in the terminal